decentraland/eth-connect/docs/eth-connect.requestmanager.isfailure.md

 ## RequestManager.isFailure() method

 Expects the result of getTransactionRecepeit's geth command and returns true if the transaction failed.
-It'll also check for a failed status prop against
+It'll also check for a failed status prop against TRANSACTION\_STATUS

 <b>Signature:</b>